ourcodingclub/ourcodingclub.github.io/_tutorials/python-intro.md

 ## You can download the data, and some helpful Python cheatsheets from [this github repository](https://github.com/ourcodingclub/CC-python-intro).
 Clone and download the repo as a zipfile by pressing the big green button, then unzip it.
 You should then save any python scripts to that folder, so they can access the data easily.

-Alternatively, you can fork [previous tutorial.](https://github.com/ourcodingclub/CC-python-intro" target="_blank">the repository</a> to your own Github account and then clone it using the HTTPS/SSH link.
-For more details on how to register on Github, download Git and use version control, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html)
+Alternatively, you can fork [the repository](https://github.com/ourcodingclub/CC-python-intro) to your own Github account and then clone it using the HTTPS/SSH link.
+For more details on how to register on Github, download Git and use version control, please check out our [previous tutorial](https://ourcodingclub.github.io/2017/02/27/git.html).

-You can have a look at all the data via the [Storm Eleanor](https://www.ed.ac.uk/geosciences/weather-station/weather-station-data" target="_blank">link to the station webpage</a>, but for ease of use, we've provided the data file <a href="https://github.com/ourcodingclub/CC-python-intro" target="_blank">in the repo you just downloaded</a> (`StormEleanor_2_3_Jan.csv`).
-Specifically, the data comes from <a href="https://www.metoffice.gov.uk/barometer/uk-storm-centre/storm-eleanor), which passed over the UK and Edinburgh on the 2nd-3rd January 2018.
+You can have a look at all the data via the [link to the station webpage](https://www.ed.ac.uk/geosciences/weather-station/weather-station-data), but for ease of use, we've provided the data file [in the repository you just downloaded](https://github.com/ourcodingclub/CC-python-intro) (`StormEleanor_2_3_Jan.csv`).
+Specifically, the data comes from [Storm Eleanor](https://www.metoffice.gov.uk/barometer/uk-storm-centre/storm-eleanor), which passed over the UK and Edinburgh on the 2nd-3rd January 2018.

-<a name="reading"></a>

 ## Reading data from a file
+{: #reading}

 We are going to start off simple, using the basic 'core' Python language features to explore the data, then later in the tutorial we'll look at some of the ways we can use modules and libraries to make dealing with data easier.
 Create a new Python script in your editor or IDE, and type in the following lines: